-Toads Are Good for Your Garden
+Attract Bug-Eating Toads to Your Garden

 A little-known fact is that a single toad consumes thousands of bugs a year.
-If you want to avoid using pesticides (for health or environmental reasons), then the natural alternative is a garden full of toads.
-Not only do they eat bugs, they also eat those slugs that chomp on your vegetable plants and flowers.
-Another advantage is that the toads themselves do not eat your plants.
-Toads only have an interest in eating bugs, worms, and other moving critters that share the space they live in.
+If you want to avoid using pesticides, then one natural alternative is to encourage a garden full of toads.
+Not only do they eat bugs, but they also eat those slugs that chomp on your vegetable plants and flowers.
+Another advantage is that the toads themselves do not eat your plants—they only have an interest in eating bugs, worms, and other moving critters that share the space they live in.

 What You'll Need

 A toad can be coaxed into almost anything that creates a cozy, dark, cool, moist cavern.
 This can range from a simple ground hollow covered with an old wooden board, to a purchased decorative clay container designed as a toad house.
 But an extremely effective and simple toad house can be made with a leftover clay flower pot or even a metal coffee can.
 If you want, you can even paint your toad abode with non-toxic paint and label it "toad house" so some uninformed visitor or family member will not disturb it or throw it away.
 Alternatively, you can paint your new garden home green so it blends in.

 Find a shady spot in your garden and dig a hole that is large enough to accommodate your container when it is lying on its side.
 Avoid any area that gets too much direct sunlight, which can make the toad house uncomfortably warm.

 The best location will also have a source of water nearby.
 A toad house located near a landscape pond, a rain garden runoff area, or even near a rain gutter downspout can be attractive to toads.
 Lacking any other source, even a saucer of water will do the trick, though you will need to check it every day or so to make sure the container has some water in it.